How Can Mediation Help with a Louisville Divorce?

 What is mediation?

 A mediation is an opportunity for both sides of a disagreement to get together with a neutral third party to help focus on coming to a mutual agreement on at least some of the issues.
 In the case of divorce, mediation can help parties talk through any and all issues.
-Everything from property division to child custody, from visitation hours to payment of debts, mediators can help lead parties through the issues one by one.
+Everything from property division to child custody, from the division of a business or professional practice to retirement accounts, mediators can help lead parties through the issues one by one.

 How can an attorney help?